OSPREI: A Coupled Approach to Modeling CME-Driven Space Weather with Automatically-Generated, User-Friendly Outputs: OSPREI Suite

 \section{OSPREI Suite}

-OSPREI combines three established models into a fully-coupled tool to facilitate potential forecasts.
+OSPREI combines ForeCAT, ANTEATR, and FIDO into a fully-coupled tool to facilitate potential forecasts.
 Each of these models has been thoroughly described in their individual papers so here we only provide a brief summary and focus on the flow of information between them.
-Figure \ref{OSP} contains a schematic showing the three components of OSPREI, the connections between them, and their individual inputs and outputs, as well as a cartoon of an OSPREI CME.

-The first model in the OSPREI chain is Forecasting a CME's Altered Trajectory \cite<ForeCAT,>{Kay15}, which simulates the deflection and rotation of a CME through the corona.
-ForeCAT relies on a Potential Field Source Surface model \cite<PFSS, e.g.>{Alt69} of the background coronal magnetic field, which we initialize using a synchronic magnetogram corresponding to the date of the eruption.
-Magnetic tension and pressure gradients from the background cause the CME to deflect in latitude and longitude.
-Any torque from these forces cause a rotation in the CME's tilt.
-The radial velocity profile and expansion of the CME are set using empirical models.
-Therefore, in ForeCAT, the final coronal speed and size should be treated as inputs rather than outputs like the latitude, longitude, and tilt.
+Figure \ref{OSP} contains a schematic showing the three components of OSPREI, the connections between them, and their individual inputs and outputs.
+The three gray regions represent the three individual models and give a basic algorithm for each one.
+The smaller, rounded rectangles represent model inputs and are colored according to CME (blue), background solar wind (yellow), and satellite (red) inputs.
+We give general descriptions of the inputs within the rectangles (such as ``Position'') but include the specific variable names nearby (such as ``Lat'').
+We expect that variables in gray would typically be left at default values during a forecast but the colored ones would need to be measured or estimated from observations.
+The circles correspond to outputs from each model.
+Solid arrows show the flow of information if one runs all three components of OSPREI.
+The dashed arrows show alternative paths if one or more of the individual components is not included.
+For example, if ForeCAT is not run because one wanted to use inputs from a coronal reconstruction instead, then the CME position would become an input for ANTEATR.
+When all three components are used, outputs from one model become inputs for the next and the paths indicated by dashed arrows are not used.